gwDistSys15/dist-sys-exercises/lec-3/discovery/report.md

 This shows an example of a Python-based discovery conversion server (in prototypes/discovery.py) that supports add, remove, and lookup.
 For extra credit, this discovery server includes path-finding.
 And the proxy_conv_server.py supports querying and using this protocol for path conversions.
+The conversion servers in convServer.py here support registering and de-registering with the discovery server upon startup and shutdown.

 For path-finding, it builds an internal graph representation of the conversion server network, and processes conversion requests by doing